HTA DATA TYPES AND STANDARDS

 Highly Multiplexed Tissue Images

-A standard for multiplexed tissue images didn’t exist, so we developed the standard Minimum Information about highly multiplexed Tissue Imaging (MITI).
+We developed a standard for multiplexed tissue imaging called Minimum Information about highly multiplexed Tissue Imaging (MITI).

 Data Levels